gem/oq-irmt-qgis/svir/help/source/07_transform_attribute.rst

     |icon-transform-attributes| Variable transformation and batch transformation functionality

-When variables are delineated in incommensurate ranges or scales, they can be standardized to avoid problems inherent when mixing measurement units, and normalization is employed to avoid having extreme values dominate an indicator, and to partially correct for data
+When variables are defined in incommensurate ranges or scales, they can be standardized to avoid problems inherent when mixing measurement units, and normalization is employed to avoid having extreme values dominate an indicator, and to partially correct for data